Anaconda, New Mexico

 During the time that Old Camp was built the Company also a built a clinic to serve the employees and their families.
 But as the only medical facility between Albuquerque and Gallup, it proved to be a blessing to the surrounding area as well.
 Dr. Basil Wang presided over the well-equipped multi-bed hospital and was so busy that, a second doctor was added for a time.
 Eventually, Anaconda employees spearheaded a drive that built the Cibola Hospital in Grants.
 The Anaconda Clinic building was later converted to general use and contained various departments including the Geology department during later years.
 A Quonset hut was added that served a number of purposes and was the community center for the camp.
 The floor was finished hardwood and used for basketball and volleyball, as well as rollerskating.
 A large kitchen in the back was used when the floor was turned into a meeting hall.
 Company and employee events here held here including a number of New Year's Eve celebrations.

-Two additional buildings were added next to the Quonset Hut that housed a 20yd swimming pool and a four lane bowling alley.
+Two additional buildings were added next to the Quonset Hut that housed a 20 yd (18.3 m) swimming pool and a four lane bowling alley.
 The swimming pool building was insulated with blown styrofoam on the inside.
 In the mid 1970s the pool building was replaced.
 Two outdoor tennis courts were added in the late 1950s.
 A golf course was added when the latter housing additions were built.
 There was no grass the course was periodically mainted with a grader to keep the "rough" from reclaiming the fairways.
-The greens were piles of oiled sand levelled on top and approximately 15 feet across.
+The greens were piles of oiled sand levelled on top and approximately 15 feet (4.6 meters) across.
 A "rake" was used to smooth the green for putting.

 Beyond a pre-school held in the Quonset Hut, there were no schools.
 Students attended Elementary School in Bluewater Village several miles away.
 Junior High and High School students were bused to Grants.
 No store or Post Office was ever established on Company Property.